 Neurology is a branch of medicine that focuses on the diagnosis and treatment of disorders involving the brain and nervous system.
-Neurological conditions are disorders that affect any part of your nervous system.
-This may include the brain, spinal cord, and nerves extending throughout your body.
-Hundreds of disorders can affect the nervous system.
-Common neurological conditions include:
+The neurological system includes the brain, spinal cord, cranial nerves, peripheral nerves, nerve roots, autonomic nervous system, neuromuscular junctions, and muscles.

 Our neurologists treat all types of conditions related to the nervous system, including:

 - Blood vessel disorders, including carotid artery stenosis and stroke